 Alopiidae aka. thresher sharks

 Thresher sharks are a small family of sharks found in tropical and sub-tropical environments around the world.
 What makes them unique is their incredibly long tail fins that they use to whip and stun their prey, usually schools of smaller fish.
-In South Africa, we see all three of the major known species - the fox thresher (Alopias vulpinus) on the coast of KwaZulu-Natal, the pelagic thresher (Alopias pelagicus) in deep waters off our eastern coast and the bigeye thresher (Alopias superciliosus) around KwaZulu-Natal and on rare occasions on the West Coast too.
+In South Africa, we see all three of the major known species - the fox or thintail thresher (Alopias vulpinus) on the coast of KwaZulu-Natal, the pelagic thresher (Alopias pelagicus) in deep waters off our eastern coast and the bigeye thresher (Alopias superciliosus) around KwaZulu-Natal and on rare occasions on the West Coast too.

 Lamnidae aka. white sharks